-If you’re wanting to stray a little further from the city rather than staying within its confines (see our Day Trips in Zagreb page), here are some options for day trips from Zagreb for you to consider.
+If you’re wanting to stray a little further from the city rather than staying within its confines (see our Day Trips in Zagreb page for city excursions), here are some options for day trips from Zagreb for you to consider.

 Day Trips from Zagreb – Samobor

 Samobor is an excellent place for a day trip from Zagreb as it’s a pretty, tranquil little town – a great place to visit in its own right – and is only just over 20km west from the capital.
-It’s best to travel by bus, as buses depart Zagreb Bus Terminal every half and hour and the journey itself is also only half an hour.
+It’s best to travel to Samobor by bus; buses depart Zagreb Bus Terminal every half an hour and the journey itself is also only half an hour.

 Once in Samobor, head to the town’s delightful main square – Trg kralja Tomislava – for a pleasant walk around the area, and to then enjoy its cafes and restaurants.

-Samobor is also famous for the “samoborska kremsnita”, a custard cake.
+Samobor is also famous for the “samoborska kremsnita“, a custard cake.
 Although kremsnita can be found in many other places in Croatia, the Samobor version is supposed to be the best in the whole country.
 If you go to Samobor, you absolutely, positively must try a slice!

 Other sights inlcude the churches of St Anastasia (sv.
 Anastazija) and St Anne (sv.
 Ana); the City Museum and the Marton Museum (the first private museum in Croatia); and Stari Grad castle in the west of the town.

 - More information from the Samobor Tourist Office